vegfall/quiz_app/README.md

   the database might have to be reset.
 This has only happened once and the fix was unfortunately to reset the database.
   I will work on a fix, but for now, if it happens, please reset with the **Cleanup** steps, and set up the game again.
 - If AI is not responding, a short mock quiz called **MOCKQUIZ** can be used to test the game.
+- Very rarely the services do not wait for MySQL to respond, even with health check.
+If this happens, run *docker-compose down* and try to run it again with *docker-compose up --build*

 ### Game Instructions
 This is a Quiz game with questions dynamically created with OpenAI.